-In 2012, two of the three surveys were changed from telephone surveys to online surveys.
-In 2013, all of the surveys were conducted online (80 percent using the Council's newly established research panel and 20 percent from an external research panel).
+In 2012, two of the three surveys were changed from being telephone surveys to being on-line surveys.
+In 2013, all of the surveys were conducted on-line (80% using the Council's newly established research panel and 20% from an external research panel).